RubixML/Server/README.md

 ---
 ### Clients
-Clients allow you to communicate directly with a model server over the wire using a friendly object-oriented interface inside your PHP applications.
+Clients allow you to communicate directly with a model server using a friendly object-oriented interface inside your PHP applications.
+Under the hood, clients handle all the networking communication and content negotiation for you so you can write programs *as if* the model was directly accessible in your applications.

 Return the predictions from the model:
 ```php